Diving Squad Rating:

 I stayed in one of the lower deck cabins.
 It was incredibly spacious with a wardrobe and a store cupboard.
 There were two beds – double and single.
 I tried them both and each was super comfortable!

-Due to the fact i’s made from wood, when you enter Iruvai you’re greeted by a warm and special environment.
+Due to the fact it’s made from wood, when you enter Iruvai you’re greeted by a warm and special environment.
 It looks extremely vintage and reminds me of the kind of marine adventures Jacques Cousteau used to embark on.

 The indoor saloon is equipped with ac units, cosy sofas and tables as well a library.
 There’s a bar to order cocktails, liqueur, beer or wine… a perfect way to round off a long day’s diving!
 Mineral water is available 24 hours a day as well as tea bags, coffee, milk, salt crackers and cookies.